Brian Wallows and Peter's Swallows: Production

 As her first and only episode for the series, the show was written by future Chuck writer Allison Adler, and directed by series regular Dan Povenmire before the conclusion of the third production season.

 Initially, the "tearjerker" ending was not planned, and series creator Seth MacFarlane had intended to close the episode with a series of gags, similar to many other episodes.
 Voice actress and staff writer Alex Borstein, along with Allison Adler, convinced MacFarlane that the episode would be far more effective if it were to end on a down note, eventually calling it the only episode to have "real human emotion".

 In addition to the regular cast, gossip columnist and television host A. J. Benza, actor Gary Cole, opera singer Adria Firestone, actress Melora Hardin, writer and animator Butch Hartman, voice actor Phil LaMarr, actress Jane Lynch, actress Nicole Sullivan and voice actor Wally Wingert guest starred in the episode.
 Recurring guest voice actors Lori Alan and writer Mike Barker also made minor appearances.

 Censorship

-Following the September 11 attacks in 2001, 20th Century Fox edited the musical number "You've Got a Lot to See" in syndicated airings by digitally removing the World Trade Center towers and replacing the tarot card of George W. Bush holding a beer bong with trash talk-show host Jerry Springer.
+Following the September 11 attacks in 2001, 20th Century Fox edited the musical number "You've Got a Lot to See" in syndicated airings by digitally removing the World Trade Center towers and replacing the tarot card of George W. Bush holding a beer bong with talk-show host Jerry Springer.